akuzko/use-stash/README.md

 ### 3. Use Data and Actions

 `use-stash` provides following hooks for you to use:
-- `useData(path, mapper)` - returns a data object of specified by `path`.
+- `useData(path, mapperFn)` - returns a data object of specified by `path`.
 The simplest value of `path` is namespace name itself.
 But it can also represent deeply nested value (see **Granular Data Access** section bellow).
   Whenever this object gets updated, your component will be updated as well.
-  If `mapper` function is passed, it will be used to preprocess stashed value before passing it to your component (see **Mapping Data on Access** section bellow).
+  If `mapperFn` function is passed, it will be used to preprocess stashed value before passing it to your component (see **Mapping Data on Access** section bellow).
 - `useActions(namespace)` - returns object with all actions defined for specified `namespace`.
 This actions can (and should) be used for all data manipulations.